How to protect your business name

 A business name does not give you exclusive trading rights or ownership over that name.

-Registering a particular name does not stop another person from registering a similar name nor does it give you the exclusive right to use the name or part of the name.
+Registering a particular name does not stop another person from registering a similar name.
+It also does not give you the exclusive right to use the name or part of the name.

-Also, registering a business name will not prevent the name being used by somebody who has registered it as a trademark.
+Registering a business name will not stop someone who has registered the name as a trademark from using it.

-You should check for any state or territory business licenses that may be required.
+Check for any state or territory business licenses you may need.
 The Australian Business Licence and Information Service (ABLIS) has information about government-related licenses, registration and permits.

 To ensure your business name does not infringe on an existing registered trademark, use IP Australia's TM Check.
 This allows you to search for existing trademarks.